alexhalbeisen/fundraiser-site/index.md

   headline: "..."
   content: The goal of this fundraiser is to raise awareness of mental health and
     suicide prevention.
-To provide resources to those struggling, or anyone who can lead knowledge to those in need.<br><br>Sometimes these are topics we shy away from.
-But we have to build up our communities around accepting mental health problems as a part of a normal life.
-There are ways to cope and survive for everyone.
+To provide resources to those struggling, or anyone who can lead knowledge to those in need.<br><br>These can be topics that we don't know enough about or even make us uncomfortable.
+But we have to build up our communities around accepting mental health problems as a normal issue we face in our lives.
+    There are ways of coping and surviving for everyone.
   slug: ''
 - template: content-feature
   block: feature-1